hmrc/vat-service-guide/source/documentation/set-up.html.md

 # Set up

-## Agent or business reads guidance

-Your software should include a link to the [guidance to help agents and businesses](https://www.gov.uk/government/publications/making-tax-digital-how-vat-businesses-and-other-vat-entities-can-get-ready) understand how to register themselves and their clients for VAT.

-## Agent sets up a client for VAT (MTD)

 Before agents can represent clients they must set up their relationships and software.

 <img src="figures/agent-start-up.png" alt="Agent set up process diagram" border="1px"; style="width:520px;" />